PanJohnny/JavaChatAPI/README.md

 # JavaChatAPI
 The easy chat api written in java
+# Warning found error in latest build please add this on unwatch gonna update it
 ## Pre release may contain bugs!
 Please return them thro issue tracker here on github also create pull request and give me feedback thanks 😊